wiiznokes/lcs_rs/README.md

 This result varies ~ += 50 ms on my pc.

-None of both implementations have been hardly optimized, but the algorithm used is quit fast.
+None of both implementations have been hardly optimized, but the algorithm used is quite fast.

 ## Attempt to explain why rust is slower (please don't quote me on this)

-Maybe the jvm allocate some space directly when launching the program, which make the allocation of the matrice faster.
+Maybe the JVM allocates some space directly when launching the program, which makes the allocation of the matrix faster.

-Rust need to iterate over all chars to get the number of chars in the string, because an UTF-8 can have different size.
+Rust needs to iterate over all chars to get the number of chars in the string, because an UTF-8 can have different sizes.
 I don't think Java does this.